 The adjacent Greenroom, originally the Ethical Society Library, provides a cozy backstage and small kitchen for visiting performers and staff.

 Featuring a modern update on Sheldon-architect Louis Spiering’s Arts and Crafts style, The Konneker Room (formerly the Louis Spiering Room) has been re-imagined for a new era.
-This jaw-droppingly elegant room is situated on the third floor of the Emerson Galleries Building, and will reopen in April 2022.
+This jaw-droppingly elegant room is situated on the third floor of the Emerson Galleries Building.

 A color palette of rich blues, terra cotta and cream, inspired by the iconic William Morris tapestry, “Strawberry Thief,” along with copper accents, will complement the existing west wall of salvaged brick and terra cotta.